VachaLab/gorder-manual/src/uaorder_basics.md

 > **This is important!
 Please read at least the information in this box.** You should not trust the order parameters reported for individual C-H bonds in methyl groups.
 In methyl groups, only the order parameter calculated for the entire carbon is reliable.

 While `gorder` reports order parameters for individual predicted C-H bonds, you might notice that the order parameters for bonds of methyl carbons are somewhat suspicious.
-Typically, the individual C-H bonds of the same atom have very similar values, but this is not the case here, where the order parameters differ significantly.
+Typically, the individual C-H bonds of the same atom have very similar values, but this is not the case here, where the order parameters might differ significantly.
 For example:

 ```yaml
     POPC CA2 (51):